 - Assistance in addressing safety concerns such as through no contact orders

-Supportive measures may be provided regardless of whether an individual chooses to participate in a police investigation, university investigation, or the university's informal resolution process.
-Reasonable supportive measures are made available to both complainants and respondents during the investigation process.
+Supportive measures may be provided regardless of whether an individual chooses to participate in a police investigation (for sexual misconduct), university formal investigation (for sexual misconduct or discrimination), or the university's alternative resolution process (for sexual misconduct or discrimination).
+Reasonable supportive measures are made available to both claimants and respondents during the formal investigation process.

-The Office of Equity assesses whether a supportive measure request is reasonable using the following factors:
+The Office of Equity assesses whether a supportive measures request is reasonable using the following factors:

 - The date and nature of the incident